-"Sight-reading is a skill any musician can acquire," Burritt says, noting that musicians will need to learn new music throughout their lives and must be able to pick up the nuances of the music quickly.
+"Sight-reading is a skill any musician can acquire," says Michael Burritt, professor of percussion and chair of the woodwinds, brass and percussion department at Eastman School of Music in Rochester, New York.
+He notes that musicians will need to learn new music throughout their lives and must be able to pick up the nuances of the music quickly.
 "It's an important skill, and musicians are called to do it more often than they realize."

 Burritt and Jackson share their tips for guiding music students as individuals and in entire ensembles toward sight-reading success.

 Jackson recommends making sight-reading a daily part of rehearsal starting in middle school.
 "As early as 6th grade, if not earlier, sight-reading has to become part of a band's daily rehearsal schedule," he says.
 "Daily sight-reading practice then becomes a normal way of musical life for the students."

 Introducing regular sight-reading at this stage also helps build confidence in young musicians.
 "There's no apprehension in a competitive setting because they have over-prepared ahead of time," Jackson explains.
 "Students introduced to the concept as young musicians don't consider sight-reading difficult because they are challenged early on."

 Teach students to dissect all aspects of the music — the "nuts and bolts," Burritt says.
 This process includes reading through the notes (including any rests) and noticing any key changes, time changes, accidentals, dynamics or other markings.

 "Ask your students to look at the terrain of the music and to try to hear the music in their heads before they play it," Burritt recommends.
 "They should ask themselves: 'How is the music going to sound out loud?'"